 - The lifetime mortgage scheme: this involves taking out a new loan secured on your home.

 - The home reversion scheme: this involves selling all, or part, of the ownership of your home.

 In return, these equity release schemes will pay you a lump sum and/or an income.

-You continue to own and live in your home and after you and your partner have died or moved into long-term care, your house is sold and the amount you borrowed, including rolled-up interest is paid to the lender.
-Anything left over after costs, passes to your, or your partner’s estate.
+You continue to own and live in your home and after you and your partner have died or moved into long-term care, your house is sold and the amount you borrowed, including rolled-up interest, is paid to the lender.
+Anything left over after costs will pass on to your or your partner’s estate.

-With a home reversion plan, you sell your home or a share of the equity in it to a reversion provider for a lump sum OR in return for a monthly income (or a combination of both).
-Technically you become a tenant, albeit with the right to continue living in your home rent-free for the rest of your and your partner’s life.
+With a home reversion plan, you sell your home (or a share of the equity in it) to a reversion provider for a lump sum or in return for a monthly income (or a combination of both).
+Technically, you become a tenant – albeit with the right to continue living in your home rent-free for the rest of you and your partner’s life.

 The amount you receive is based on your age, gender and health (and your partner’s).
 Older people will get more, and men get more than women – because of the differences in how long each are expected to live.

-- You know at outset what share of your home (if not its value) you will be leaving to your family
+- You know at the outset what share of your home (if not its value) you will be leaving to your family.

 - You continue to share in any rise in the value of your property (unless you have sold its entire value).

 - You can usually sell a further share of the property if you had retained a share at the start.